The 2022 Board of Directors

 Women of Color Legal Education Fund

-The fund is administered by the Yakima Valley Community Foundation.
-To make a charitable contribution to the Women of Color Legal Education Fund, donors may visit the Yakima Valley Community Foundation website or mail a check directly to: Yakima Valley Community Foundation, 111 University Parkway, Suite 102, Yakima, WA 98901 with a note in the memo that the contribution is for the Women of Color Legal Education Fund.
+To make a charitable contribution to the Women of Color Legal Education Fund, donors may visit the Yakima Valley Community Foundation website or mail a check directly to: Yakima Valley Community Foundation, 316 E. Yakima Avenue, Suite 201, Yakima, WA 98901 with a note in the memo that the contribution is for the Women of Color Legal Education Fund.